With GitBook you can synchronize your content with GitHub and keep your docs updated all the time!

-GitBook supports a bi-directional GitHub integration: edits on GitBook are pushed to a GitHub repository, and commits pushed to a GitHub repository are imported.
+The integration with GitHub is very easy to use: if you change your content on GitBook, your edits are pushed to a GitHub repository.
+Conversely, commits pushed to a GitHub repository are imported. ✨

 When configuring the GitHub integration with an empty repository, GitBook will push an initial commit with the content of your space.

 When configuring the GitHub integration with an existing repository, you'll be prompted to choose which content to use (GitBook or GitHub).

 When choosing GitHub, it'll replace your space's content with the repository's content

 When choosing GitBook, it'll push your space's content to GitHub